xcviko/xcviko/README.md

 - 👋 Hi, I’m Matvey Litvin
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in JavaScript and React/Redux
-- 🌱 I’m currently learning React/Redux
 - 📫 How to reach me https://t.me/nodeuser

 <!---